 Look at the big picture

 These figures are taken over a three-month or one-month period, and don’t necessarily predict what is to come.
 While economists are on alert, there is no consensus about what will happen in the future.
 No-one can be certain.

 What we can be sure of, is that the house market inevitably rises and falls.
 And after such a strong growth in house prices, particularly in Sydney, it is reasonable to expect that the market will stagnate slightly.
 House prices fell in 2015 and many times before.
 But that’s not to say they won’t come back up again.

 Also, averages taken in Sydney and Darwin do not speak for the whole of Australia.
 They don’t even reflect all parts of these regions.
 Sydney and Darwin are diverse; many parts of both cities won’t experience decline in value.

 Reports of falling house prices are only theoretical until you actually sell.
-Other than selling at a lower price, the only way a drop in house prices will affect you at this time, is if you are looking toand want to access your equity.
+Other than selling at a lower price, the only way a drop in house prices will affect you at this time is if you are looking toand want to access your equity.
 A lower median value may affect the amount you can borrow.

 Rather than selling up, pay attention.
 Keep in touch with your Smartline Adviser and your real estate agent.
 Your Adviser knows the financial landscape, and your real estate agent knows your local property market.
 They will help you see the bigger picture.
-Your Adviser in particular knows your individual circumstances, so can make recommendations that suit you.
+Your Adviser in particular knows your individual circumstances, and can make recommendations that suit you.